Chart Color Schemes

 Edmondson Park is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Edmondson Park's dwelling structures, as per the latest Census, consisted of 83.9% houses and 16.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is in comparison to Sydney metro's 63.3% houses and 36.8% other dwellings.
+Edmondson Park's dwellings, as per the latest Census, consisted of 83.9% houses and 16.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 63.3% houses and 36.8% other dwellings.
 Home ownership in Edmondson Park was at 8.5%, with mortgaged dwellings at 58.9% and rented ones at 32.5%.
-The median monthly mortgage repayment in the area was $2,800, while the median weekly rent was $550.
-Nationally, Edmondson Park's mortgage repayments are higher than the Australian average of $1,863, with rents substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,800, higher than Sydney metro's average of $2,167.
+The median weekly rent in Edmondson Park was recorded at $550, compared to Sydney metro's $400.
+Nationally, Edmondson Park's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing